REVENGE977/spammail/README.md

 # spammail
-Spam msg any gmail or yahoo emil
+Spam msg any gmail or yahoo email

  How To Install ?